Mercedes-AMG C63 spied – gearing up to rival M3 and M3 Touring

-There was a time when a compact performance saloon wouldn’t be caught dead without a V8.
-BMW’s E90 M3, Audi’s B7 RS4 and of course the first C55 all stuffed their respective engine bays to the brim with eight angled cylinders, but in 2020 things are a little different.
-Both Audi and BMW have returned to six-cylinder powertrains, leaving just the AMG with a V8, but that might change with the all-new C63 S spied here for the first time as a body-on prototype.
+There was a time when a compact performance saloon wouldn’t be caught dead without a V8, but in 2021 things are a little different.
+Both Audi and BMW have returned to six-cylinder powertrains, leaving just the AMG with a V8, but that might change with the next C63 S.

 Rumour has it this new C63 will drop the 4-litre twin-turbo V8 in favour of a new hybrid powertrain, combining a smaller four-cylinder engine (likely the A45’s ‘M139’ unit, although this is speculative) with an electric motor and battery pack.
 While the combination will be right on-trend with AMG’s recently announced plans to focus on electrification in its upcoming models, it will likely come at the expense of the V8 engine that so clearly defines the AMG package.